Chronic illness from an energy perspective

 Energy healing and reiki can be an incredible tool in these circumstances.
 Energy healing taps into the field of available energy - the force that creates all life - all around us, and channels it to help restore and replenish our own energy field, increasing the amount available to us quickly and easily.
 In addition, this channeled energy innately flows to where it is needed most and begins to deal with the most serious deficit first, thereby addressing the most pressing health issues as a priority.
 It can help move us from a fight-or-flight (stress state) into the rest-and-digest state needed for healing and regeneration to occur (dedicated energy healing sessions designed to soothe and reset a stressed and over-activated nervous system will soon be available at Wildflower Healing).

 Energy medicine helps to create shifts in all levels of our energy field, including at the mental and emotional levels, releasing blocks and distortions so that you can begin to have a healthier, more balanced perspective that will aid in maintaining health and wellbeing in the long term.

 Cultivating emotional resilience and maintaining balance and inner peace as much as possible is a key component to long-term health and wellness.
 Emotions are an important, healthy feedback process and, as part of our communication system, are designed to tell us what action to take, but most of us haven’t been taught how to process them in a healthy way.

-Other tools to help you come back from the stress state and re-set your energy system may include Tapping (EFT), mindfulness, grounding in nature (sometimes called earthing) and gentle body movement such as yoga or Qi Gong.
-Anything that lifts your spirit will also raise your vibration which increases your available energy, so it’s well worth exploring to find things you love doing - your health will thank you for it!
+Other tools to help you come back from the stress state and re-set your energy system include Tapping (EFT), mindfulness, grounding in nature (sometimes called earthing) and gentle body movement such as yoga or Qi Gong.
+Anything that lifts your spirit will also raise your vibration, which increases your available energy, so it’s well worth exploring to find things you love doing - your health will thank you for it!